worknenjoy/gitpay-github-app/first-comment.md

 ### 🆕 Welcome to Gitpay

-Gitpay is an Open Source platform to reward contributors to get thinks done 💝
+Gitpay is an Open Source platform to reward contributors to get things done 💝

 [About Gitpay platform](https://gitpay.me).